RIALI-MOUAD/Sentiment-Analysis-Adv/README.md

 # Sentiment-Analysis-Adv

 ## General Architecture :
-This project has 2 basic parts, The first is related to model training while the second one is about Dashboard management and Data visualisation.
+This project consists of two main parts, the first is about model training while the second part is about dashboard management and data visualization.
 ### Model training :
 To train appropriate models to well visualize/Annalyse Sentiments, I tried 2 approaches : Baseline Model and Advanced ones.
 #### Baseline Model :
-It is a simple CNN, The convultional part has 4 Convultionnal layers, besides, I used maximum function in the pooling part.
-On the other hand, there is 2 dense layers, the last one is activated by softmax function.
-The embeded text shows the general structure of the baselone model:
+It is a simple CNN, the convolutional part contains 4 convolutional layers, in addition, it uses the maximum function in the pooling part.
+On the other hand, there are two dense layers, the latter of which is activated by the softmax function.
+The inline text shows the general structure of the base form:
 ```
 Model: "sequential_3"
 _________________________________________________________________